What do the clubs say they stand for?

-In the early 1980s, the organising bodies of Australian football (VFL) in Melbourne and rugby league in Sydney (NSWRL) started developing visions on conquering Australia via expansion of their leagues.
+In the early 1980s, the organising bodies of Australian football (VFL) in Melbourne and rugby league in Sydney (NSWRL) started developing visions on conquering Australia via the expansion of their leagues.
 Their first salvos were aimed provocatively at each other's direction.
 Specifically, the VFL moved the South Melbourne Swans to Sydney, right in the heart of rugby league territory.
 The NSWRL canon didn't quite have the same reach, but Canberra was in pop gun range and so in 1982 the Raider's were born.
-In terms of strategic conquests, the VFL was going for Mayfair, while the NSWRL aimed for Old Kent Road.
+In terms of strategic conquests, it seems the VFL was going for Mayfair, while the NSWRL aimed for Old Kent Road.

 At the time, Canberra was a backwater.
 It had a population of around 200,000 people, most of whom worked in the public service where they had a reputation for staring at walls all day.
 So bad was its reputation that the new club didn’t even want to base itself in the Australian capital, preferring to play out of the adjoining NSW town of Queanbeyan.

 For its moniker, the club wanted something with a regional flavour so considered Senators, Capitols and Warrigals.
 Eventually, the club decided to go with an allegory of the Australian taxation system so settled on Raiders represented by a Viking.

 As for the colours, although Canberra is by far the most left-wing region in Australia, the choice of green had nothing to do with making political statement; rather, it was used because no other club was using it.
 (Logically speaking, perhaps there was a reason for why green was still available.
 As far as fashion talk is concerned, green has never been spoken about as the new black.)